getcoding-ca/handbook/docs/Modules/2-frontend.md

 ✅ Understands the 3-tier architecture (client/server/db); responsibilities and limitations of each tier ✅ Can create fairly complex front-ends using React.js without help ✅ Is hireable as a junior front-end developer
-✅ Has the project deployed and live (Github Pages, )
+✅ Has the project deployed and live (Github Pages)

 ## Topics